-• Phase 1: Preliminary studies and preparation of geothermal prospectus.
+7.2.1 Phase 1: Preliminary studies and preparation of geothermal Atlas

-The geothermal prospectus been prepared will guide the ranking and selection of suitable sites for detailed investigations.
-It is expected that the prospectus will be updated as new information become available.
+Surface studies on various geothermal sites include Luhoi, Natron, Ibadakuli, Takwa and Eyasi.
+These studies will appraise the sites for detailed studies.
+The geothermal Atlas has been prepared to guide the ranking and selection of suitable sites for detailed investigations.
+It is expected that the Atlas will be updated as new information become available.

-• Phase 2: Detailed exploration
+7.2.1 Phase 2: Detailed exploration